pietheinstrengholt/azure-ml-data-science-400/day-01/activity02-establishing-security-baseline.md

 ### Identity Management

-* What steps can a customer take to ensure that only approved employees can access AML resources?
 * What steps can a customer take to reduce the risk of an insufficiently strong password allowing a malicious third party to access AML resources?

 ### Privileged Access